-All surgeries leave scars, some more visible than others.
-Although good wound healing after a surgical procedure is expected, abnormal scars may occur within the skin and deeper tissues.
-Scars may be unattractive and of a different color than the surrounding skin tone.
+All surgery leaves scars, some more visible than others.
+Although good wound healing after a surgical procedure is expected, this surgery will result in long, prominent scars that are permanent.
+Abnormal scars may occur within the skin and deeper tissues.
+Scars may be unattractive and of different color than the surrounding skin tone.
 Scar appearance may also vary within the same scar.
-Scars may be asymmetrical (appear different on the right and left side of the body).
-There is the possibility of visible marks in the skin from sutures.
-In some cases, scars may require surgical revision or treatment.
+Scars may be asymmetrical (appear different on the right and left sides of the body).
+There is a possibility of visible marks in the skin from sutures.
+These scars may become raised, red, or discolored in the first few weeks/months, but usually settle down over time.
+However, some patients are prone to "hypertrophic" or "keloid" scars, which are prominent, raised, red scars that do not settle.
+Further treatments with medications and/or surgery may be required.